AdobeDocs/marketo.en/help/marketo/getting-started/implementing-a-new-marketo-engage-instance/analytics-checklist.md

     <td>People Performance Report</td>
     <td><img src="assets/note-icon.png" alt="note icon"> NOTE: It's recommended to have a proper <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags">channel and tag strategy</a> for every Marketo Engage implementation before you can track the people acquired and the ROI of your marketing investments by channel.
     <p>
-    <li>Determine the criteria you will use to measure the performance of your lead acquisition programs and create your time-based (current year, last rolling 12 months view, or 180 days) standard reports based on these metrics:</li> <ul><li>Acquisition Program: Marketo Engage program that is credited for acquiring the person.
+    <li>Determine the criteria you will use to measure the performance of your lead acquisition programs and create your time-based (current year, last rolling 12 months view, or 180 days) standard reports based on these metrics:</li> <ul><li>Acquisition Program: Marketo Engage program that is credited for acquiring the person.</li>
     <li>Person Source: The source category for how the record came to be known to your database (based on the source list of values in your CRM)
     </li></ul>
     <li>Measure people created by week or month.
 This report will provide you with a measure of your Database growth rate and whether you are approaching your Database size limit.</li>